Pallavi0804/Complete-Statistics-And-Probability-Preparation-for-Data-Science/README.md

  ```
 |
 └─── 1.
-Introduction to Statistics
+Introduction to Statistics and its Types
 └─── 2.
 Sampling Vs Population
 └─── 3.
 Descriptive Statistics
      |   3.1 Measure of Central Tendency